MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 2. Open **regedit**, and navigate to the following registry subkey:
      `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings\WinHttp`
     Create or set a **REG_DWORD** value of **DefaultSecureProtocols**, and set it to **0x800**.
-3. If the computer is X64, you must also set the following additional registry key: `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Internet Settings\WinHttp`
+3. If the computer is X64, you must also set the following registry key: `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Internet Settings\WinHttp`
     Create or set a **REG_DWORD** value of **DefaultSecureProtocols**, and set it to **0x800**.
 4. Restart the computer, and then try to run the `slmgr.vbs /ato` command again.

 ### Slmgr activation

-This section describes problems that you might encounter when you use the Slmgr tool for activation.
+This section describes problems that you might experience when you use the Slmgr tool for activation.

 ### Product activation failed while trying to activate ESU product key

-When you try to activate the product key, you get a message that resembles the following:
+When you try to activate the product key, you get a message similar to the following example:

 > Error: Product activation failed.